sachavieuxroy/is_app_upgraded/README.md

 import 'package:is_app_upgraded/is_app_upgraded.dart';
 ```

-To check if this is the first time the app is run:
+To check if the app has just been upgraded:

 ```dart
 bool isappupgraded = await IsAppUpgraded.isAppUpgraded();